Reviews You Can Rely On

 Credit: Matthew Richardson

-A handful of shoes offer superior foot protection compared to the rest of the field.
-The Salomon S/Lab Ultra 3 does a great job of protecting the undersides of the feet with its PU foam and utilizes a lightweight, breathable, and impressively durable upper.
 Hoka shoes are known for their thick underfoot stacks, with midsole foam that is dense and highly absorbent.
-While shoes like the Hoka Tecton X 3 and the Hoka Challenger 7 have high stack heights, the slightly more stripped-down Hoka Torrent 4 still provides superb underfoot protection.
+While shoes like the Asics Trabuco Max 4 and the Hoka Challenger 7 have high stack heights, the slightly more stripped-down Hoka Torrent 4 still provides superb underfoot protection.

 Credit: Matthew Richardson

-All the models from La Sportiva we've tested offer great foot protection.
-The Prodigio Pro, the Bushido III, and the Wildcat all provide tank-like protection with padded tongues, toe bumpers, and rock plates that make them perfect options for demanding runs in the mountains.
-For gravel road runners looking for maximum energy transfer with their protection over long days, first we'd recommend the Asics Trabuco Max 4, second the Salomon Sense Ride 5.
+Both the models from La Sportiva we've tested offer great foot protection.
+The Prodigio Pro and Bushido III provide tank-like protection with padded tongues, toe bumpers, and rock plates that make them perfect options for demanding runs in the mountains.
+For gravel road runners looking for maximum energy transfer with extra protection for long days, first we'd recommend the Asics Trabuco Max 4.

 Credit: Matthew Richardson